giannisalinetti/carbonara-as-code/README.md

 Fill a pot with water and add a good pinch of cooking salt and start boiling it.

 ### Guanciale
 Start slicing the guanciale: cut slices from the shorter side.
 Remove the rind before.
 When you have 3/4 slices start making little pieces from them.
-The size is
-important: they should not be too big nor too small.
-40mm x 7mm x 7mm is a nice approximation.
+Personal taste rules but generally they should not be too big nor too small.
+A measure of 40mm x 7mm x 7mm is a nice approximation.

 Put the pieces in the a preheated pan: we want it to cook very slowly with absolutely **NO OLIVE OIL NOR BUTTER**.
 Set a very moderate flame/temperature to avoid overburning it.
 It will mold slowly and release its own grease.

-Its beatiful smell is really mouth watering.
+When the guanciale will be crispy and well cooked (but not burned), set the pieces aside and filter the bottom from the extracted grease.
+Put a part of grease aside to mix it with the eggs, leave the rest in the pan to cream the pasta later.

+### Eggs
+Bring a pot of water to 61°C (141.8°F), gently lay down the whole eggs with shell for 5 minutes.
+Remove the eggs and put them in a bowl with cold water and ice to stop the internal heating.
+Open the eggs, collect the yolks and set aside the egg white.
+The eggs are now completely safe to eat thank to the pasteurization process.
+Add pepper and guanciale grease to the yolks and stir.

+**Optional**: If you want you can make an extra pasteurization step using a metal bowl in bain marie.
+This is useful when you want an extra step of coagulation without cooking the egg excessively.
+Stir the eggs in the bowl while controlling the temperature under 60-63°C.

 ### Pecorino
 Start shredding the pecorino in a bowl.
 I don't give you an exact weight since it's a matter of taste.
 I like it abundant... :)

-### Eggs
-Open the eggs in another bowl and shake them slowly and sweetly, you don't want to incorporate too much air.
-Start adding the pepper and a little part of the shredded pecorino to the egg and keep blending, until you have a creamy mix (not too much dense yet).
+Add the shredded pecorino to the eggs and stir to obtain a creamy paste.
+Set a little part aside to decorate the dishes.

 ## Core tasks
 Check the guanciale, it should become a little crispy but not too much and it